Today’s Wonder of the Day was inspired by Maggie. Maggie Wonders, “Who invented hair waves?” Thanks for WONDERing with us, Maggie!

 How do people achieve this hairstyle?
 Well, you can’t make waves without water!
 The process starts with washing or dampening your hair.
 Then apply pomade and brush.
 When brushing, it’s important to start at the crown of your head and brush outward.
 The final important step is covering your hair with a do-rag (sometimes spelled durag) or other type of wrap.
 Often, people will leave the do-rag on at least overnight.
 This helps protect the hair while it dries.

 Of course, 360 waves aren’t the only wavy hairstyle out there.
 Finger waves, made famous by Josephine Baker and other stars in the 1920s, are popular again today.
 This is largely credited to hip-hop artists like Missy Elliott, who brought the hairstyle back in the 1990s.

 Hair and the way it’s styled is a major part of Black culture.
 Many see it as a tool for self-expression that’s intertwined with Black history.
 Whether you choose to wear your hair in dreadlocks, cornrows, an afro, or any other style, your hair should make you proud of your culture and heritage.

 Unfortunately, the impact of these hairstyles on popular culture is often understated or ignored.
 It’s great to appreciate other cultures and ways of life.
-But always give credit where it’s due, and value the people as well as the culture itself.
+But we should always give credit where it’s due and value the people as well as their culture.
 It’s important to learn about and respect the history behind cultural elements such as hairstyles.

 How do you style your hair?
 Have you ever tried a different method?
 It can be fun to try out a new hairdo.
 Spend some time learning about the latest styles today.
 You never know when you might find new inspiration!